shubhamkr1/DotNetTask/README.md

 User Registration, Login and Reset Password features are implemented using Microsoft Identity package and EF Core.

+Currently, the email is not sent to verify email registration and forgot password.
+Just click on the hyperlink after registration page to confirm verification

 Dependencies
 1. .NET Core 6 SDK